43z708/abacus-validator/README.md

 ![diagram](https://user-images.githubusercontent.com/52235419/188258456-a93d025b-6f52-4ad5-a360-71c409a113a1.jpg)

+The resources required are as follows.

+- KMS (on AWS)
+A managed service that makes it easy to create and manage keys used for encryption operations, in this case, the creation of a wallet for Validator.

+- S3 (on AWS)
+Storage service on AWS.
+It is used to store images, videos, text files, etc. In this case, it serves as a warehouse to store the signatures that Validator has made against the blockchain, and Relayer comes to retrieve the signature data in this warehouse.

+- IAM (on AWS)
+A service that controls access privileges to services on AWS.
+In this case, the server running the validator must have permission to operate KMS and S3 onAWS.
+Therefore, the IAM Access Key Id and Secret access key are stored on the server running the validator. (which must never be leaked to the outside world).

+- Server to run the Validator (Not needed on AWS)
+You will need a server to run the Validator.
+This can be a VPS or a local PC, not EC2 on AWS.

+- AWS Cloudformation (used only with this tool) *Free convenience feature AWS Cloudformation (used only with this tool) *Free convenience feature It is quite troublesome to create the three AWS services KMS, IAM, and S3 for each chain by snapping them together on the AWS administration screen and saving the necessary keys to the Validator running server.
+Therefore, the tool uses cloudformation to create these resources at once and introduces a script that automatically stores the necessary keys on the server.
+In line with this, the first step is to create an IAM with permissions to run cloudformation.

 ## How to install

 This repository is configured to run multiple chains of docker containers on a single machine.